This spot has been added by

 Encounter with a flasher scorpionfish in the shallow sandy beds next to the jetty.

-The seagrass shallows on the house reef are refuge to species such as filefish, octopus, and ghost pipefish, as well as to the bluespotted ribbontail ray, very common in the shallows.
+The seagrass shallows on the house reef are refuge to species such as filefish, octopus, and ghost pipefish, as well as the bluespotted ribbontail ray, very common in the shallows.

 Snorkelers above Wakatobi Resort's house reef